FrancescoCode1/CatBot/README.md

 -
 This bot is written in python using [Discord.py](https://github.com/Rapptz/discord.py) library.
 Additionally you'll need Java jdk13 and [Lavalink](https://github.com/Frederikam/Lavalink) for the music stuff.

-If you host it yourself make sure to edit the linux stuff out.
+If you host it yourself make sure to edit the linux stuff out (deprecated).
 Hosting on cloud is strongly recommended